CasaVinteUm/Cafe21/README.md

 ## Help!

-We need help adding translation to the SquareLine project and the messages shown on the screens.
+We need help adding translations to the SquareLine project and the messages shown on the screens.